A New Family of Bounded Divergence Measures and Application to Signal Detection: Properties

 Error probabilities are hard to calculate in general.
 Tight bounds on $P_e$ are often extremely useful in practice.
 Kailath \cite{Kailath1967} has shown bounds on $P_e$ in terms of the Bhattacharyya coefficient $\rho$:

 with $\pi_1+\pi_2=1$.
 If the priors are equal $\pi_1=\pi_2=\frac{1}{2}$, the expression simplifies to

 Inverting relation in Eq. \ref{BBDDefn} for $\rho(B_\alpha)$, we can get the bounds in terms of $B_\alpha(\rho)$ measure.
 For the equal prior probabilities case, Bhattacharyya coefficient gives a tight upper bound for large systems when $\rho\rightarrow 0$ (zero overlap) and the observations are independent and identically distributed.
 These bounds are also useful to discriminate between two processes with arbitrarily low error probability \cite{Kailath1967}.
+We suppose that tighter upper bounds on error probability can be derived through Matusita's measure of affinity \cite{bhattacharya1982upper, toussaint1977upper, toussaint1975sharper}, but is beyond the scope of present work.